 How To Sauté Cabbage

-Step One: Prep the ingredients!
-Start by slicing the cabbage into strips, slicing the onion into thin slices, and mincing the garlic.
-Then in a large 12-inch skillet, heat the olive oil and butter over medium heat.
+Step Two: Then in a large 12-inch skillet, heat the olive oil and butter over medium heat.
 Sauté the onions for roughly 3-4 minutes then add in the minced garlic and sauté for an additional 30 seconds.

-Step Two: Add in the sliced cabbage half at a time and toss with the onions and garlic.
+Step Three: Add in the sliced cabbage half at a time and toss with the onions and garlic.
 Now add in the seasoning blend along with the chicken broth and toss to combine.
 Make sure to mix the cabbage well so it’s evenly coated with the spices.

-Step Three: Cook the cabbage for 10-12 minutes stirring and tossing occasionally, until it is tender and most of the liquid has evaporated.
+Step Four: Cook the cabbage for 10-12 minutes stirring and tossing occasionally, until it is tender and most of the liquid has evaporated.
 Give the cabbage a taste and adjust the seasoning to your liking.
 It’s that easy and so good!

 More Easy Side Dishes